zthun/classroom/packages/classroom-api/assets/lessons/basics/basics-101-debts.d.md

 ## Environment

-The second pillar, environment, revolves around tooling—a critical component of your development journey.
+The second **pillar, environment**, revolves around tooling—a critical component of your development journey.
 Consider the tools and external software necessary for your success.
 Will you opt for the Linux operating system and code in a basic text editor, or are you leaning towards Windows, developing a C# application using Visual Studio, NuGet, and Azure?
 Company standards may dictate these choices initially, but over time, you'll observe a trend where organizations grant developers the freedom to make their own selections.
 This phase is a gathering stage, marked by flexibility.

 As your software development career progresses, you'll inevitably develop preferences for specific tools.
 When it comes to tooling, consider your teammates and fellow engineers and the tools they use.
 You may find yourself utilizing one tool while your desk mate prefers another.
 However, keep in mind that the infrastructure supporting each tool may differ.
 While team unity in tool selection is valuable, prioritize what makes you most productive.